dbieber/davidbieber.com/hugo/content/snippets/2022-05-01-coworking-sessions.md

 I'm not sold these are _all_ good ideas
-(e.g. pomodoro timers can be disruptive, and I considered putting _light music_ on the list but decided against it), but I think that by implementing several of these idea I can make my working sessions a little more welcoming and enjoyable for all involved.
+(e.g. pomodoro timers can be disruptive, and I considered putting _light music_ on the list but decided against it), but I think that by implementing several of these ideas I can make my working sessions a little more welcoming and enjoyable for all involved.

 ---